acm004uow/FYP-26-S2-30/README.md

 | Current workload | 10 |
 | Performance rating ≥ 4 | 10 |

 Weights and thresholds are configurable per business via the Admin → Global Parameters panel.
-Customer name requests and recurring-booking continuity each add a +1000 priority boost to override the algorithmic ranking when appropriate.
+Customer name requests and recurring-booking continuity each add a +1000 priority boost to override the algorithmic ranking when a.